-Spectroscopic measurements conducted in vacuum environments range from reflection measurements during coating processes through high speed plasma monitoring during a reaction.
+Spectroscopic measurements conducted in vacuum environments range from reflection measurements during coating processes through high-speed plasma monitoring during a reaction.
 Avantes has worked extensively with customers operating in these environments and offers a variety of instruments and accessories to meet the needs of vacuum spectroscopy.

 Monitoring Coating Processes in Vacuum Chambers

 Layer thickness, composition, surface finish, light transmission, reflectance, polarization ability: these are some of the important parameters that need to be monitored during coating processes.
 They are all facilitated by spectroscopy and spectroscopic interferometry.
-Fiber optics provide a versatile tool to measure in remote vacuum and clean room chambers.
+Fibre optics provide a versatile tool to measure in remote vacuum and clean room chambers.

-A typical application for a vacuum chamber system is monitoring an on-line coating process on a web.
+A typical application for a vacuum chamber system is monitoring an online coating process on a web.
 For this type of system, a vacuum feedthrough is used to transfer light into the vacuum area and then passed into the reflectance probe.
 The reflected light is passed through another vacuum feedthrough to a spectrometer, usually the AvaSpec-ULS2048CL-EVO or one of our SensLine instruments when higher sensitivity is necessary.
 The reflectance probe can be easily disconnected using the SMA interconnects.
 To compensate for fluctuations in the light source, a second channel can be added for light source reference measurements.